 Randall Fons is a partner in Morrison & Foerster’s Denver office.
 Mr. Fons, who spent 18 years with the SEC in trial and directorship posts around the U.S., serves as co-chair of the firm’s 125-lawyer Securities Litigation, Enforcement, and White-Collar Defense Group and co-chair of the firm’s global FCPA +Anti-Corruption Task Force.
-In addition to his practice, Mr. Fons serves as Managing Partner for the Denver office and is a member of the firm’s board of directors.
+In addition to his practice, Mr. Fons is a member of the firm's board of directors.

 Mr. Fons represents corporations, their officers, directors, and employees in SEC and other law enforcement investigations.
 He also represents auditors before the SEC and PCAOB, as well as regulated entities before the SEC, FINRA, and self-regulatory organizations.
 Mr. Fons has assisted numerous boards of directors and their audit committees in conducting internal investigations, often advising clients on remedial measures responsive to the securities issues investigated.
 Mr. Fons also represents investment advisors, including advisors to hedge funds, in SEC proceedings, and has been appointed as an independent consultant by the FINRA pursuant to an enforcement action brought against a large independent broker-dealer.